johanzi/rDNA_copy_number/README.md

 ### Calculate the number of copies

-This steps simply divides the number of reads by the size of each region (18S 1808 bp and chr3 1E7 bp) and divide the 2 values to get an estimated copy number.
+This steps simply divides the number of reads by the size of each region (18S 1808 bp and chr3 1E7 bp) to get a number of reads per bp and divide the 2 values to get an estimated copy number.
 This is performed by the script [calculate_nb_rDNA.sh](calculate_nb_rDNA.sh)

 ```{bash}
 bash calculate_nb_rDNA.sh -1 file_18S_count.txt -2 file_chr3_10Mb_count.txt > file_copy_number.txt